 May 5th, 2013

 People don’t hire a life coach so they can keep operating in their comfort zone.
 Rather, people hire a life coach to dare them to leave their comfort zone.
-I’m hired by people who are motivated to make a change, or changes in their life.
 Change cannot be made in the confines of our comfort zone, within the confines of our fears.
-So we have to dare to explore the edges, and to go beyond our comfort zone, a space that is full of uncertainty and that requires we be vulnerable.
+So we have to dare to explore the edges, to dare to enter a space that is full of uncertainty.

 In leveling up, at some point during the adventure, I am not enough.
 I will not have what it takes.
-At this point I can make a choice: I can quit, or I can continue — learning the skills I need along the way.
+This is scary and uncomfortable.
+This is when I will find myself asking “whose idea was this?” and remember that it was mine.
+It’s also a powerful point in the adventure because at this crux, I can make a choice: I can quit, or I can continue — learning the skills I need along the way.
 The adventure becomes a journey of personal discovery as I’m forced to explore the edges of my abilities — to see what I’m made of, and also to discover what’s possible.

-If we are to live our best, most epic life, we must be at these edges often.
+If we are to live our best, most epic life, we must dare to live and operate at these edges often.

 Living at the edges is not unique to outdoor adventure.
 Often we are at our edges at home and at work.